ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 * Finally, run the [Effect of a smaller collision domain](#effectofasmallercollisiondomain) section of the experiment.
 Show the `iperf` receiver output both with and without MAC learning.

-  Then, run the following variation: With MAC learning turned ON, run an iperf receiver on node-4 (`iperf -s`).
-On node-1, node-2, and node-3, simultaneously run iperf transmitters to send traffic to node-4 (`iperf -c 10.0.0.4 -t 90`).
+  Then, run the following variation: With MAC learning turned ON, run an iperf receiver on ophelia (`iperf -s`).
+On romeo, juliet, and hamlet, simultaneously run iperf transmitters to send traffic to ophelia (`iperf -c 10.0.0.4 -t 90`).

   What network capacity is "seen" by each of the three transmitters?
 Show the relevant output on the iperf receiver, and explain.
 Explain how and why this is different from the experiment shown in the first 75 seconds of [this video](https://www.youtube.com/watch?v=Rjjnij3kunI), where MAC learning is also turned on.